The dynamical degree of billiards in an algebraic curve: Introduction

 \section{Introduction}

 Mathematical billiards is a dynamical system that models a point particle bouncing around a space \cite{MR2168892, MR3388585}.
 It is often studied as a flow, but in this article, we consider the discrete-time version, the \emph{billiards map}.
 Identify the circle $S^1$ with the space of unit tangent vectors in $\R^2$, and fix a curve $C_0$ in $\R^2$, the \emph{table}.
 Assume the table $C_0$ is a piecewise-smooth curve bounding a compact, connected region $\Omega$.
-The billiards map $b_\Omega$ in $\Omega$ is a partially-defined self-map of the set of inward-facing unit vectors based on $C_0$.
+The billiards map $b_\Omega$ in $\Omega$ is a partially-defined self-map of the subset of $C_0 \times S^1$ consisting of inward-facing unit vectors.
 Given a vector based at $c$ with direction $q$, we define

 where $c'$ is the first intersection point with $C_0$ of the open ray starting at $c$ of direction $q$, and $q'$ is the reflection of direction $q$ across the tangent line $T_{c'} C_0$, if $c'$ is nonsingular.